melezhik/outthentic/README.md

 ## Ignore unsuccessful codes when run stories

-Every story is a perl script gets run by perl `system()` function returing an exit code.
+Every story is a perl script gets run by perl `system()` function returning an exit code.

 None zero exit codes result in test failures, this default behavior, to disable this say in hook file: